series

 These resilient trees can take up to 60 years to mature, live for as long as 500 years and are a unique part of the ecosystem of the Mojave Desert, the only place they’re found, where they provide a home to a number of native birds, mammals, insects, and lizards.

-That is if they’re not chopped down by feckless morons, which was a sad reality earlier in 2019 during the Federal Government shutdown.
+That is if they’re not chopped down by feckless morons, which was a sad reality in 2019 during the Federal Government shutdown.

 Joshua Tree and U2

 And while the album remains a musical icon, these days the tree is more of a stump with a couple of busted up guitars and a plaque asking, “Have you found what you’re looking for?”
-Die-hard U2 fans might be better off making the pilgrimage to the Harmony Motel, located minutes away from the headquarters of Joshua Tree National Park, where the band stayed while working on the album.
+So die-hard U2 fans looking for their fix might be better off making the pilgrimage to the Harmony Motel, located minutes away from the headquarters of Joshua Tree National Park, where the band stayed while working on the album.
+While I wouldn’t classify myself as a huge U2 fan, I have to admit, even I can’t help busting out into a few loud strains of ‘In God’s Country’ as I swagger amongst the trees.

 “Desert sky, dream beneath a desert sky, The rivers run but soon run dry, We need new dreams tonight.”